WheteThunger/CarSpawnSettings/README.md

 #### Random health, fuel, parts and condition

 Based on vanilla settings and loot tables.
+Overall 35.5% chance for engine parts in each slot.

 ```json
   "EngineParts": {